-'However, Mondi and Sappi have refused to negotiate wages outside of the council so last year PWAWU decided to join in order to try and negotiate wages at a national level," the spokesperson said.
+'However, Mondi and Sappi have refused to negotiate wages outside of the council so last year PWAWU decided to join in order to try and negotiate wages at a national level,' the spokesperson said.

-'But we have now resigned because the union has found that the industrial council is a of the council are:
+'But we have now resigned because the union has found that the industrial council is a useless body,' he said.

+PWAWU's major criticisms of the council are:

-it refused to gazette a minimum wage of R2 per hour for 1985 even though only Sappi is paying less than this.
+• it refused to gazette a minimum wage of R2 per hour for 1985 even though only Sappi is paying less than this.